← Back to Blog

 Scenario 2: Domain is "Taken" but no website

 The domain is registered but not actively used.
+This is common with domain investors or businesses that bought the domain for future use.
 Options:

-• Use a domain broker to make an offer
+• Use a domain broker service like Sedo or GoDaddy Broker to make an offer

-• Set up monitoring for when it expires
+• Set up domain monitoring to be notified when it expires

 Scenario 3: Domain shows "Premium"

 Premium domains are available but cost more than standard registration.
-Prices can range from $50 to $10,000+ depending on the name.
+These are typically short, memorable, or keyword-rich domains.
+Prices can range from $50 to $10,000+ depending on the name's perceived value.
+Consider whether the premium price is worth it for your brand, or if you can find a suitable alternative at standard pricing.

 Scenario 4: Domain status is "Unknown"

-This happens when availability cannot be determined.
+This happens when availability cannot be determined due to technical issues.
 Common causes:

 • Registry timeout or rate limiting

-Try checking directly with a registrar for definitive status.
+Try checking directly with a registrar for definitive status, or wait a few minutes and try again.

 Tips for Finding Available Domains